University of Cambridge

-This research project will carry out interviews with Chief Scientific Advisers (CSAs) working in the UK Government from 1990 to 2010.
-It aims to explore how the role of CSAs changed during this period, as more departmental CSAs were appointed - in part responding to lessons learned from the BSE (Mad Cow) crisis of the late 1980s and 1990s.
+This research project carried out interviews with Chief Scientific Advisers (CSAs) working in the UK Government from 1990 to 2010.
+It aimed to explore how the role of CSAs changed during this period, as more departmental CSAs were appointed - in part responding to lessons learned from the BSE (Mad Cow) crisis of the late 1980s and 1990s.

-We will carry out in-depth interviews with both Government and departmental CSAs who were in office during the period from 1990 to 2010, and interviews with officials with whom CSAs worked.
-Then, in a ‘witness seminar’ current and former CSAs will be brought together to discuss their views of the CSA role.
-The main research theme focuses on how the quality of scientific advice is assessed and communicated.
-Additional questions will include:
+We carried out in-depth interviews with both Government and departmental CSAs who were in office during the period from 1990 to 2010, and interviews with officials with whom CSAs worked.
+Then, in a ‘witness seminar’ current and former CSAs were brought together to discuss their views of the CSA role.
+The main research theme focused on how the quality of scientific advice is assessed and communicated.
+Additional questions included:

 1. What was the background to the publication of the Government CSA’s Guidelines on Scientific Advice in 1997, and on what conceptions of scientific advice does it draw?
 How have these Guidelines been used and revised subsequently?